 Banana: Bananas provide the body with the macronutrient known as carbohydrates, but they also provide potassium, vitamin B6 and vitamin C. Surprisingly, bananas also have antioxidant properties.

-Tip: For a thicker smoothie, skip the fresh banana and reach for one of those brown frozen ones that’s been in your freezer for eons!
+Tip: For a thicker smoothie, skip the fresh banana and reach for one of those brown frozen ones that have been in your freezer for eons!

 Milk & Yogurt: Both regular cow’s milk and yogurt contribute protein, fat, carbs, and calcium.
-They also contain vitamin B12, riboflavin and phosphorus.
+They also contain vitamin B12, riboflavin, and phosphorus.
 Yogurt also provides gut-supporting probiotics.
-Other milks like oat milk, almond milk, coconut milk, etc. will have different nutritional value.

 Tip: I am not vegan but I do enjoy almond yogurt and the occasional plant-based milk!
 Vegan yogurt and any plant milk will still make a great vegan smoothie, but they might skew the flavor of the smoothie just a bit.
 For that reason, I recommend plain almond milk over coconut milk or stronger flavors.